zhengli09/VINTAGE/README.md

 genetic correlation in VINTAGE allows its gene association test to unify two seemingly unrelated methods, SKAT and TWAS, into the same analytic framework and include both as special cases, thus achieving robust performance across a range of scenarios.
+The framework of VINTAGE offers a clearer understanding of TWAS false signals when gene expression is not relevant to SNP-trait associations.
+VINTAGE also stands out as the only effective method in assessing potential gene mediation effects, revealing that most genes lack detectable mediation effects, which explains the power advantage of VINTAGE and SKAT over TWAS.

 </p>